 • Don’t use oxygen bottle immediately if your symptoms are not worse, which is helpful to acclimatize faster.

-• When you need to ascend to higher altitudes, you must ascent gradually.
+• When you need to ascending to higher altitudes, you must ascent gradually.
 If you begin to feel High Altitude Sickness, stop ascend any higher, or retreat to lower altitude.

 • If your AMS reactions are severe, go to hospital as soon as possible.

-• Some hotels in Lhasa also have Oxygen supply.
-You can also let your tour guide take you to local hospital for treatment
+• Some hotels in Lhasa also have an Oxygen supply.
+You can also let your tour guide take you to local hospital for treatment.

-Important note: You’d better have a full medical examination of your health, and take serious about your doctor’s advice.
-If your health may take risk in high altitude regions, you are not suggested visit Tibet.
-Commonly following situations not allow you to go to Tibet:
+Important note: You’d better have a full medical examination of your health, and take your doctor’s advice seriously.
+If your health may take risks in high altitude regions, you are not suggested visit Tibet.
+Commonly the following situations do not allow you to go to Tibet:

 • Heavy cold